-- Each student group (no more than 5 per group) (assigned groups and topics posted in eLearn) must submit a minimum of 3 presentation objectives with 3 current references found by using the Walters State Library resources by 6/28/23 by 8pm - Each student will participate in a group poster presentation on Tuesday, July 11th @ 9am, room TBA on the Morristown Campus (all students will participate on the Morristown Campus). - Students will wear clinical uniform with WSCC photo ID and Lab coat during the presentation.
+• Each student group (no more than 5 per group) (assigned groups and topics posted in eLearn) must submit a minimum of 3 presentation objectives with 3 current references found by using the Walters State Library resources by 11/09/23 due at 8:30am.

+• Each student will participate in a group poster presentation on Tuesday, November 15th @ time & room TBA on the Morristown Campus (all students will participate on the Morristown Campus).

+- Students will wear clinical uniform with WSCC photo ID during the presentation. - Be creative and professional.

-- Be creative and professional. - Emphasize patient implications related to presentation topic.
+• Emphasize patient implications related to presentation topic.
 This is a patient teaching presentation.
-Please make sure you use appropriate understandable language on a 5th grade level.
-If you use medical jargon, please explain in layman's terms. - Provide handouts for audience- educational pamphlets, etc. (optional) - Be prepared to answer questions and/or teach your topic to passersby. - Student groups provide, for the faculty grading, a minimum of (3) learning objectives, references, and one of every hand out if applicable (due 6/28/23 at 8:00pm) via drop box.
+Please use appropriate understandable language on a 5th grade level.
+If medical jargon is used, please explain in layman's terms.

+• Provide handouts for audience- educational pamphlets, etc. (optional)

+• Be prepared to answer questions and/or teach your topic to passersby.

+• Student groups provide, for the faculty grading, a minimum of (3) learning objectives, references, and one of every hand out if applicable (due 11/9/23 at 8:30am) via drop box.
 Each student is responsible for turning in their own peer review rubric to faculty, if there was an issue with participation.
-Only turn in the rubric with peer review if there is/was a problem, otherwise each group member will be given 2 (two) points for participation. - NO CELL PHONE IS TO BE USED OR VISIBLE AND MUST BE OFF DURING PRESENTATIONS.
-NO talking by the audience during presentations. - Remember a positive attitude and enthusiasm go a long way.
+Only turn in the rubric with peer review if there is/was a problem, otherwise each group member will be given 2 (two) points for participation.

+• NO CELL PHONE IS TO BE USED OR VISIBLE AND MUST BE OFF DURING PRESENTATIONS.

+• Remember a positive attitude and enthusiasm go a long way.
 Come prepared, come eager to present, learn, and teach others about your topic.